A Slight Introduction (CD Included)

 First I have to mention that I am extremely appreciative, and encourage any effort when I see people write about slap bass.
 There are not that many articles written about it (read about it here) and it’s very hard to find any relevant resources.
 I’ve been writing a book about slap bass history and techniques for almost eight years now and I realize how much work and time that kind of research requires.

-As far as slap goes, Didi explains how to play single, double, triple (triplet and gallop) and rumba pattern (It's important to mention that he uses the same terminology used in the article Basic Slap Bass Patterns on this w-site*).
-In one rhythm exercise (page 73) he notated quadruple slap as well, but he didn't name it.
+As far as slap goes, Didi explains how to play single, double, triple (triplet and gallop) and rumba pattern (he uses the same terminology used in the article Basic Slap Bass Patterns on this w-site*).
+In one rhythm exercise (page 73) he notated quadruple slap as well, but he didn’t name it.

 I like that he explained these basic patterns first with open strings and than added actual bass lines to it.
 Each example is notated and has tablature, which makes it easier for bass players without any musical knowledge to follow.
 Almost every example from the book is also on the CD (48 total).